-Author has written 11 stories for Doctor Who, Harry Potter, Percy Jackson and the Olympians, StarTrek: The Next Generation, W.I.T.C.H., Stargate: SG-1, and Herbie series.
+Author has written 12 stories for Doctor Who, Harry Potter, Percy Jackson and the Olympians, StarTrek: The Next Generation, W.I.T.C.H., Stargate: SG-1, Herbie series, and StarTrek: Other.

 Hello, I am T. R. Myers.
 Author of Avalon's Eclipse